 Design and Technology enables practical problem solving, whilst drawing on subject knowledge from mathematics, science, computing and art.
-At Rowlatts Mead Primary our design and technology curriculum links heavily to our Dragons Den competition where pupils in years 2-5 become budding entrepreneurs; creating a solution to a problem by designing, making and conducting market research.
+At Rowlatts Mead Primary, our design and technology curriculum incorporates a Dragon’s Den style competition where pupils in years 2-5 become budding entrepreneurs; creating a solution to a problem by designing, making and conducting market research.
 They then pitch their ideas to a panel of judges allowing them to evaluate and improve their product.

 Design and technology is also encouraged through homework competitions in order to engage parents.

 Cooking and nutrition is a fundamental part of the curriculum, as we want to instill a love of healthy eating and cooking at Rowlatts Mead Primary.
 Our pupils are encouraged to eat healthy options during lunch and each year group prepare dishes as part of their topic.

 In addition, for enrichment we have a yearly cookery club and a ‘Bake off’ competition to improve pupils’ team work and confidence.

 |What are the four seasons?|

 |What should the 4th little pig use to build her house?|

 Joining junk and finishing to create a dinosaur

 Prepare and host a tea party.
 Look at where food comes from.